|Rewards Rating:||3.8 / 5|

 - Make all your Southwest purchases with the card to earn bonus points.

-- If you are interested in the Southwest Companion Pass, make a plan to earn 110,000 points or take 100 flights in a calendar year.
+- If you are interested in the Southwest Companion Pass, make a plan to earn 125,000 points in a year

 - Take advantage of the Southwest Rapid Rewards Shopping portal, Southwest Rapid Rewards Dining program and Southwest partners to earn a few extra Rapid Rewards points.